ps-mr/ps-mr.github.io/ws14-metaprogramming.md

 * Philip W. L. Fong, 2004.
 [How to Read a CS Research Paper?](http://faculty.ksu.edu.sa/chikh/Documents/reading-paper.pdf) (4 pages).
 * S. Keshav, 2007.
 [How to Read a Paper](http://groups.csail.mit.edu/netmit/wordpress/wp-content/themes/netmit/papers/HowtoRead.pdf) (2 pages).

-### Seminar schedule:

-Each week, please prepare and submit a summary and questions by the *Monday, 23:59* before the meeting.

-* First meeting (Tuesday 28.10.).
-On *programs as data*: McCarthy, 1960.
-[Recursive functions of symbolic expressions and their computation by machine, part 1](http://cs.cmu.edu/~crary/819-f09/McCarthy60.pdf), *Communications of the ACM*.
-The original version is [here](http://www.brinckerhoff.org/clements/csc530-sp09/Readings/mccarthy-1960.pdf).
-Feel free to skip Sec.
-5.
-Discussion leader: Paolo.

-* Second meeting (Tuesday 4.11.)
-On *macros*: Weise and Crew, 1993.
-[Programmable Syntax Macros](http://dl.acm.org/citation.cfm?id=155105), *Proceedings of PLDI*.
-Discussion leader: Werner.

-### Other relevant papers (to pick from for future meetings)

-* On *staging*: Taha and Sheard, 1997.
-[Multi-stage programming with explicit annotations](http://dl.acm.org/citation.cfm?id=259019).

-* On *staging* and *language virtualization*: Rompf and Odersky, 2012.
-[Lightweight modular staging: a pragmatic approach to runtime code generation and compiled DSLs](http://dl.acm.org/citation.cfm?id=2184345).

-* On *macros and hygiene*: Clinger and Rees, 1991.
-[Macros that work](http://dl.acm.org/citation.cfm?id=99607).

-* On *syntax macros*: Erdweg, Rendel, Kästner, and Ostermann, 2011.
-[SugarJ: Library-based syntactic language extensibility](http://dl.acm.org/citation.cfm?id=2048099).

-* On *metaobject protocols*: Kiczales, Ashley, Rodriguez, Vahdat, and Bobrow, 1993.
-[Metaobject protocols: why we want them and what else they can do](http://cseweb.ucsd.edu/~vahdat/papers/mop.pdf).

-* On *domain-specific languages*: Conal Elliott, Sigbjørn Finne and Oege De Moor, 2003.
-[Compiling embedded languages](http://journals.cambridge.org/article_S0956796802004574).

-Further papers will be listed, depending on topics of interest.

 ### Absence policy